 The Arrow P22™ will run you $15ish, with a box of staples adding another 2.50 or so.
 Once you have it, you’ll find it’s good for stapling all kinds of things.
 Look for it at Ace Hardware, on Amazon, in places like Home Depot, and maybe at craft stores.
 Don’t forget to buy Arrow P22 staples.

-short answer: round thingsmade out of lights and plastic cups.
+short answer: light ballmade with string lights and plastic cups.

 After Carl Boro saw a neighbor’s sparkleball, he went home and just figured out how to make one.
 With time he developed his own designs and methods, creating a garage full of colorful sparkleballs made from different cups and lights.
 He sent me some photos a few years ago, and we began a lively email exchange.